About Us

 • Empower individuals to connect with their heritage: Whether you are of Palestinian descent, interested in learning more about the culture, or simply appreciate beautiful and meaningful objects, we offer a way to connect with Palestinian traditions.

-• Support a family in Gaza: We are deeply committed to supporting families affected by the recent war on Gaza, particularly the founder of Palestine47 Waseem Abuaglain's family who have lost their homes and loved ones.
+• Support a family in Gaza: We are deeply committed to supporting families affected by the recent war on Gaza, particularly the founder of Palestine47 Waseem Abuaglain's family, who have lost their homes and loved ones.
 A portion of the profits from each sale will be directly donated to assist them in rebuilding their lives.

 Beyond Products: A Commitment to Social Impact